 Dehydration can also make fluid in your intestines move more slowly, which increases the likelihood of sloshing noises from your stomach.

 A common reason for hearing liquid in your stomach is a fluid buildup due to heart failure.
-When this happens, blood backs up in other areas of the body—including the stomach.
+When this happens, blood backs up in other body areas, including the stomach.
 As blood pools there, it causes swelling and increased fluid volume.

 If you’re concerned about hearing liquid sloshing in your stomach, we recommend seeing a doctor for a diagnosis.